hunghw512/FYP-CryptoPunks-Python-Analysis/README.md

 (4) remove anomalies (yet, for current objective, that is to look at extremely high return, we do not remove any outliners (i.e., setting 0 in the third parameter of run_remove_anomalies function).
 So, for files that start with anomalies, there are nothing inside.)<br />
 *Note: there is a content section for p2_filtered_result on the top of this py file.

 #For p2_2-r_result, we created 4 csv files, which are alike above.
 These files are the compounded return of both usd and eth for transaction data that is first to last and last two.
-They are also stored in the __filtered_result__ folder.<br />
+They are also stored in the __filtered_result__ folder.
 After explaining the output, let us go through the coding here:<br />
 (1) import useful module (just mentioning it here, otherwise (1) will be missing.)<br />
 (2) read in csv files generated from p2_filtered_result and did a little bit of arrangement (specific to mention that mp csv files are also from p2_filtered_result)<br />
 (3) calulate the holding period<br />